-In addition, the District recognizes that for many staff, the pandemic has created significant child care issues, particularly as schools begin to reopen for in-person instruction across California.
+In addition, the District recognizes that for many staff, the pandemic has created significant childcare issues, particularly as schools begin to reopen for in-person instruction across California.
 In an effort to provide some support, the District will:

-• Allow impacted parents to bring their school age children to work in their classroom, provided there is space to accommodate the child, consistent with the social distancing and health and safety provisions of this agreement as well.
+- Allow impacted parents to bring their school age children to work to be included in the in person cohorts of their grade level at the school in which the parent is employed (or in their classroom (Instructional Aides)) provided there is space to accommodate the child, consistent with the social distancing and health and safety provisions of this agreement as well.
 Prior to bringing a school aged child to work the unit member shall complete a liability waiver.
-The unit member shall ensure that their child follows all established health and safety protocols, including but not limited to wearing a face mask, maintaining physical distancing and is not disruptive to student instruction and or other school business.

-- Make reasonable effort to allow impacted parents with students in Sac City to be placed in a cohort that works best with their teaching assignment. - Work with SCTA and the City of Sacramento to explore the possibility of child care centers throughout the District, with a priority placed on addressing the child-care needs of SCUSD staff.
+The unit member shall ensure that their child follows all established health and safety protocols, including but not limited to wearing a face mask, maintaining physical distancing and is not disruptive to student instruction and or other school business. - Work with SEIU and the City of Sacramento to explore the possibility of childcare centers throughout the District, with a priority placed on addressing the childcare needs of SCUSD staff.